Figuring Out the Period When Using Pills

 Answer

-- If she knows how long after stopping the pills she sees, she should be cautious of that time.
-A few hours before, she should refrain from fulfilling the mitzvah, but hugging and kissing are permitted until the blood arrives.
+• If she knows how long after stopping the pills her period usually comes, she should be concerned about that time.
+A few hours beforehand she should avoid marital relations, though hugging and kissing are still permitted until the bleeding actually starts.

-- If she does not know, she should be cautious two days after stopping the pills, as this is usually the time women see after stopping the pills.
+• If she doesn’t know, she should be concerned from two days after stopping the pills, since that’s usually when women get their period after stopping.

-Note: There are pills intended for use during breastfeeding that do not cause blood to appear immediately after stopping, and sometimes it is delayed for several weeks.
-In such a case, there is no need to be concerned until the blood actually arrives.
+Note: Some pills that are meant for use while nursing don’t cause bleeding right away, and sometimes it can take a few weeks.
+In such a case, there’s no need to be concerned until the period actually comes.

 Comments